Elinor Florence, Author

 When you set up the interview, make sure to ask if they have photo albums or scrapbooks.
 Often these are put away somewhere and it might take a few days to unearth them.
 Sit down beside the subject and page through the album together — this is a great way to spark her memories.
 Once again, I use my trusty iPhone to photograph any desired clippings or photographs in the collection.

 Look around the room.
 Often people have their most important mementos on display.
 Ask about their framed certificates and old photographs.
 In the case of Royal Canadian Air Force veterans, they have often kept their log books.
-This is Bud Abbott of Cranbrook, British Columbia, now deceased, who flew with the Fleet Air Arm.
-Read his story here: Bud Abbott Bombed the Tirpitz.
+This is Bud Abbott of Cranbrook, British Columbia, who flew with the Fleet Air Arm.
+Read his story here: Bud Abbott Rained Terror on the Tirpitz.

 Tell Their Story: Don’t Be Shy